KirillOsenkov/MSBuildStructuredLog/README.md

  1. *.binlog (official MSBuild binary log format)
  2. *.xml (for large human-readable XML logs)
- 3. *.buildlog (compact binary logs)
+ 3. *.buildlog (compact binary logs, may run out of memory on very large builds)

 Depending on which file extension you pass to the logger it will either write XML or binary.
-The viewer supports both formats and defaults to binary.
+The viewer supports all formats and defaults to binary when saving.
 The binary log can be up to 200x smaller and faster.

 Read more about the log formats here: https://github.com/KirillOsenkov/MSBuildStructuredLog/wiki/Log-Format